josefadamcik/josefadamcik.cz/_posts/2018-09-06-its-never-too-late-to-learn-cpp-properly.md

 ## Next steps

 I will continue to learn C++.
 [There's Volume 2 of the book available freely online](https://archive.org/details/TICPP2ndEdVolTwo).
-There are those new things introduced in C++11 a C++14.
+There are those new things introduced in C++11 and newer.
 And I am going to write more C++ code, because without writing code you cannot learn a language.

+## Update - feedback

+I've received some feedback in [comments on reddit](https://www.reddit.com/r/programming/comments/9e2a1f/how_and_why_i_decided_to_learn_c_after_12_years/) and through e-mail.
+I appreciate all advice and suggestions.

+Many people emphasized that I should definitely learn modern C++ and start at least with C++11.
+I am going to take this advice seriously and I will continue with modern C++.
+There was [a little dispute whether should I learn things in sequence as the time went or whether should I jump the newest version](https://www.reddit.com/r/programming/comments/9e2a1f/how_and_why_i_decided_to_learn_c_after_12_years/e5m3xln).
+But I think I will be able to find my way.
+The argument itself helps me to understand the world of C++ versions a little bit better.

+It was also suggested that I should look into RAII (https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).
+That is a great tip.
+I haven't heard about that concept before, but as I was reading the book, it came to my mind, that it might be possible to manage memory using some similar approach.
+Related advice mentioned, that it's possible to write code completely without usage of new, delete and bare pointers.
+Instead, templates from the standard library like `std::array`, `std::unique_ptr`, `std::shared_ptr` may be used.